"That space is God in which everything arises and dissolves." ~Upanishads

 Where can we find this cosmic stuffing?
 Far above?
 Deep within?
 In another dimension?
 Will it require lifetimes to reach?
 These questions are answered when all our seeking simply falls away, and we embrace the spaciousness of our own attention.
 The stuff of our consciousness is empty space, and the stuff of the world is consciousness.

 The 12th Century Christian mystic, Hildegard of Bingen, wrote that "God hugs you; you are enfolded in the arms of the mystery."
 We are like fish searching for water, surrounded by a miracle so self-evident we just don't notice.
-Therefor, the deepest form of worship is simply to awaken where we are.
+The deepest form of worship is simply to breathe the space we are.
 The beginning and end of spiritual practice is to rest as pure awakened space.* * *

-There is nothing neutral about pure space.
-It is nourishing, healing, and creative.
-Awakened space vibrates with all the attributes of God, and resonates with all the names of God.
-Someday, human civilization will derive infinite free energy directly from fluctuations in the vacuum of empty space.
+There is no need to go elsewhere to find nourishment, healing, and creativity.
+All is contained in the very space around us, the very space pervading our atoms.
+Self-awakened space vibrates with every attribute of God, and resonates with every name of God.
+This is true "physically" as well as "spiritually."
+Someday our civilization will derive infinite free energy directly from fluctuations in the vacuum of empty space.

-Why not open your attention to the Great Space within you, around you, to the left and right, above and below?
-Then open your attention to that same vastness within each cell of your body.
-And now, become aware of this unboundedness in every atom, every photon of your flesh...* * *
+Here is the purest meditation, requiring no visualization or effort: the naked sparkling awareness of what already is!
+Just open your attention to the Great Space within you, around you, to the left and right, above and below.
+Now see this same vastness within each cell of your body, in every atom, in every photon of your flesh...

-Awareness as subject creates its own object in itself, as itself.
-This dynamic pulse of Self-awareness, the pulse between subject and object within pure awareness, gives birth to space.
+As Self-Awareness, the subject becomes its own object in itself, as itself.
+This dynamic pulse between subject and object within pure awareness, gives birth to space.
 Consciousness creates space through its own pulse of awakening.* * *

 Consciousness is one, yet as awakened space, it pulsates as two.
 All created worlds of perception become possible when space as subject knows itself as object.
 There is a perpetual oscillation from subject to object in the continuum of the empty void.
 The void ceaselessly explodes into the polarity of consciousness and matter, yet consciousness and matter are made of one Self-radiance.